remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 ## Background

-To understand how to make progress on this project, you should understand the basics of thread creation, mutual exclusion (with locks), and signaling/waiting (with condition variables).
+To understand how to make progress on any project that involves concurrency, you should understand the basics of thread creation, mutual exclusion (with locks), and signaling/waiting (with condition variables).
 These are described in the following book chapters:

 - [Intro to Threads](http://pages.cs.wisc.edu/~remzi/OSTEP/threads-intro.pdf)
 - [Threads API](http://pages.cs.wisc.edu/~remzi/OSTEP/threads-api.pdf)